Visit the ArcelorMittal Orbit to explore the UK’s tallest sculpture, Ride The Slide and see London differently.

 At the summit, there is an amazing 360-degree view of London and the waterways, green spaces and iconic sporting arenas that make up Queen Elizabeth Olympic Park.
-Memories of 2012 come flooding back as you look down on undulating roof of Zaha Hadid’s London Aquatics Centre, the Lee Valley Velodrome and the stunning Olympic Stadium, new home of West Ham United FC.
+Memories of 2012 come flooding back as you look down on the undulating roof of Zaha Hadid’s London Aquatics Centre, the Lee Valley Velopark and the stunning London Stadium, new home of West Ham United FC.

 You’ll see a host of the most iconic buildings on the city’s skyline – the Shard, the Gherkin, Big Ben, the BT Tower, Canary Wharf and the O2 Arena as well as new additions to the landscape including the Walkie Talkie and the Cheesegrater.
 With views of up to 20 miles, from here London’s horizon takes in Alexandra Palace to the north, Wembley Stadium to the west, the Crystal Palace transmitter to the south and Epping Forest to the east.
 Football fans can see five of London’s finest football grounds.

 Interpret the views with interactive screens that tell the story of the ArcelorMittal Orbit and Queen Elizabeth Olympic Park and provide up-close information about the cityscape in front of you.
 Anish Kapoor’s polished concave mirrors play with your perspective and turn the horizon on its head.

 Check out our brand new drone footage of a flight over the ArcelorMittal Orbit –